May 19, 2022

 The symptoms of Q fever can vary dramatically from one person to another.
-Infection can result in no apparent symptoms (asymptomatic); an acute form of disease characterized by a flu-like illness that may go away on its own (self-limited) or can cause other more serious symptoms; or a chronic, long-lasting form that can be associated with serious complications.
-Researchers believe that a variety of factors may influence the severity of Q fever including age, gender, and a person’s general health, including the existence of previous medical conditions (e.g., heart disease).
+Infection can result in no apparent symptoms (asymptomatic); an acute form of disease characterized by a flu-like illness that either goes away on its own (self-limited) or causes more serious symptoms; or a chronic form that can be associated with serious complications.
+Researchers believe that a variety of factors may influence the severity of Q fever including age, gender and a person’s general health, including pre-existing medical conditions (e.g., heart disease).

 Acute Q Fever

-The acute form of Q fever usually starts approximately two to three weeks after exposure to the bacterium.
-Acute Q fever is usually characterized by flu-like symptoms such as high fevers, chills, muscle pain (myalgia), and headaches.
-In some cases, fevers do not occur.
-Additional nonspecific symptoms can potentially occur including a cough, chest pain, sore throat, a skin rash or gastrointestinal symptoms.
+The acute form of Q fever starts approximately two to three weeks after exposure to the bacterium.
+Acute Q fever is characterized by flu-like symptoms such as high fevers, chills, muscle pain (myalgia), muscle weakness, fatigue and headaches.
+In some patients, fevers do not occur.
+Additional nonspecific symptoms can potentially occur including cough, chest pain, sore throat, skin rash or gastrointestinal symptoms.
+Many people also suffer from small areas of inflammation (granuloma).

-Sometimes acute Q fever presents as neurological disease such as inflammation of the thin membrane covering the brain and spinal cord and the brain itself (meningoencephalitis).
+Acute Q fever may present as a neurological disease caused by inflammation of the thin membrane covering the brain and spinal cord or the brain (meningoencephalitis).
 In some individuals, acute Q fever can affect the kidneys, thyroids or genitals.

 Chronic Q Fever

-The most common manifestation of chronic Q fever is inflammation the thin membrane lining the inside of the heart and heart valves (infective endocarditis), potentially damaging the heart valves or heart tissue.
+The most common manifestation of chronic Q fever is inflammation of the thin membrane lining the inside of the heart and heart valves (infective endocarditis), potentially damaging the heart valves or heart tissue.
+Inflammation of heart muscle (myocarditis) is rarely seen but also possible.
+Other symptoms include inflammation of blood vessels (vasculitis), low red blood cell count (hemoglobin), low platelet count (thrombocytopenia), anticardiolipin IgG antibody positivity, antimitochondrial antibody positivity and blood in urine (hematuria).
 Affected individuals can develop congestive heart failure, a serious complication in which a limited ability to circulate blood to the lungs and the rest of the body results in fluid buildup in the heart, lungs and various body tissues.
+In addition, Q fever can cause liver inflammation (hepatitis), enlarged liver (hepatomegaly), enlarged liver and spleen (hepatosplenomegaly), fluid around lungs (pleural effusions) and respiratory distress.

-Less commonly, chronic Q fever can present as infection of the bones and joints (osteoarticular infection) such as osteomyelitis or osteoarthritis, vascular infections, chronic hepatitis or chronic pulmonary disease.
-Osteoarticular infection can cause bone and joint pain.
+Less commonly, chronic Q fever can present as an infection of the bones and joints (osteoarticular infection) such as osteomyelitis or osteoarthritis, which can cause bone and joint pain.
+Vascular infections, chronic hepatitis and chronic pulmonary disease are also seen in some patients.
 Chronic hepatitis can cause enlargement of the liver or jaundice.
 Chronic pulmonary disease can cause difficulty breathing (dyspnea) and other respiratory abnormalities.
+Other less common symptoms include abnormal heart valve morphology, immunodeficiency, increased circulating antibody level, flat and raised skin lesions (maculopapular exanthema), pneumonia, red or purple spots on the skin (purpura) and rheumatoid factor positivity.

-Individuals with chronic Q fever may also experience a variety of nonspecific symptoms including prolonged fevers (although fevers are often absent), joint pain (arthralgia), muscle pain (myalgia), night sweats, chills, fatigue, and unintended weight loss.
+Individuals with chronic Q fever may also experience a variety of symptoms similar to those experienced by acute Q Fever patients, including prolonged fevers (although fevers are often absent), joint pain (arthralgia), muscle pain (myalgia), night sweats, chills, fatigue and unintended weight loss.

-Some individuals with Q fever develop long-term complications (long-term sequelae) such as chronic, persistent fatigue.
+Some individuals with Q fever develop long-term complications such as chronic, persistent fatigue.
 Some researchers believe that infection with Q fever increases an individual’s risk of developing cardiovascular disease later in life.

 Q fever occurs worldwide and can affect individuals of every racial and ethnic background.
 The incidence of Q fever is unknown because in many countries it is not a reportable disease.
 Researchers believe that the infection is underreported.
-Certain countries have higher incidence rates than other countries, e.g. infections involving hundreds to thousands of human cases occurred recently in the Netherlands.
+From 2000-2012, the incidence rate for this disease in the United States was 0.38 cases per million people per year.
+There have been higher incidence rates in certain countries such as the Netherlands, where there were reports of thousands of human cases.

-Q fever has occurred more often in men than women, although researchers attribute this to the fact that more men work in occupations where exposure to C. burnetii bacterium is more likely to occur.
-Q fever can affect individuals of any age.
-Although children with Q fever are rarely reported, the diagnosis is probably often missed and the actual incidence of Q fever in children is unknown.
-Some researchers have speculated that children develop symptoms less often than adults and generally have more mild disease than adults when symptoms do develop.
+Q fever has occurred more often in men than women, however, this trend is attributed to the fact that more men work in occupations where exposure to C. burnetii bacterium is likely to occur.
+Q fever can affect individuals of any age, but affected children are rarely reported.
+Some researchers have speculated that children develop symptoms that are milder and occur less often compared to adults.

 The signs and symptoms of Q fever are nonspecific and can be associated with a wide variety of diseases.
 A diagnosis of Q fever usually requires serological examination, which measures and characterizes antibodies.
 Q fever has two antibody-producing (antigenic) phases called phase I and phase II.
 These phases can help confirm a diagnosis and can help distinguish acute Q fever infection from chronic Q fever infection.
 Infected individuals develop specific antibodies against Q fever including immunoglobulin G (IgG), immunoglobulin A (IgA) and immunoglobulin M (IgM).
 Measuring the levels of these classes of antibodies can help confirm a diagnosis of Q fever.
 During the acute phase of Q fever, IgG and IgM antibodies may be detected.
 In chronic Q fever, IgG or IgA levels may be detected.

-A newer test that has been used to aid in the diagnosis of Q fever in some cases is a polymerase chain reaction (PCR) test.
-A PCR test is a highly sensitive test that amplifies a specific segment or sample of DNA, creating billions of copies that particular segment.
+A common test that has been used to aid in the diagnosis of Q fever in some cases is a polymerase chain reaction (PCR) test.
+A PCR test is a highly sensitive test that amplifies a specific segment or sample of DNA, creating billions of copies of that segment There are three key steps to create the multitude of copies of a segment.
+First, the DNA strands are heated so they separate.
+Next, the reaction is cooled so the primer can bind to the DNA.
+A primer is a short sequence of nucleotides used to provide a starting point for the DNA synthesis reaction.
+Finally, the temperature of the reaction is raised again to extend the primers and synthesize new DNA strands.
 This amplified segment can then be studied to detect the presence of C. burnetii infection.
 It has been employed successfully to detect C. burnetii DNA in cell cultures and biological samples.
+Although a PCR test is highly sensitive, a negative result does not necessarily rule out a Q fever infection.
+Reasons for a negative result include inhibition of the PCR or low levels of C. burnetti that are not detectable by the polymerase chain reaction.

 Antibiotic therapy is used to treat individuals with Q fever.
-Some mild cases of Q fever may improve without treatment, although antibiotic therapy usually reduces the duration of the infection.
-Physicians recommend that all individuals in whom Q fever is detected receive antibiotic therapy, even those with no recognizable clinical findings (subclinical disease).
+Some mild cases of Q fever may improve without treatment, although antibiotic therapy can usually help reduce the duration of the infection.
+Physicians recommend that all individuals in whom Q fever is detected receive antibiotic therapy, even those with no recognizable symptoms.

-Doxycycline is currently the most commonly used antibiotic therapy for the treatment of individuals with Q fever and is most effective when started within three days of infection.
+Doxycycline is currently the most used antibiotic therapy for the treatment of individuals with Q fever and is most effective when started within three days of infection.
 Anti-inflammatory drugs may be used if individuals do not respond to antibiotics.
 Hydroxychloroquine, which is often used to treat malaria, has also been used to treat Q fever.
+Hydroxychloroquine can help raise the pH of lysosomal compartments, allowing more effective antibiotic activity toward the bacteria.

-There is no vaccine approved by the U.S. Food and Drug Administration (FDA) for Q fever.
-However, other countries have developed vaccines.
-In 1989, Australia licensed a vaccine against Q fever.
+There is currently no vaccine approved by the U.S. Food and Drug Administration (FDA) for Q fever.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: